NicolasWittstock/nicolas-wittstock.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "Does technology transfer from the US to China harm American firms, workers, and consumers?
+A historical and analytic investigation."
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/TechnologyTransferChinaFinalDet
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: ''
-date: 2009-10-01
+date: 2021
-venue: 'Journal 1'
+venue: 'Economic and Political Studies'
 paperurl: 'https://faculty.washington.edu/vmenaldo/TechnologyTransferChinaFinalDet.pdf'
-citation: 'Your Name, You.
-(2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
-1(1).'
----
-This paper is about the number 1.
-The number 2 is left for future work.

-Menaldo, V. and Wittstock, N., 2021.
+citation: 'Menaldo, V. and Wittstock, N., 2021.
 Does technology transfer from the US to China harm American firms, workers, and consumers?
 A historical and analytic investigation.
 Economic and Political Studies, 9(4), pp.417-446.
+'
+---